webscraperio/web-scraper-documentation/docs/API.md

 # API

 [Cloud Web Scraper][cloud] offers an API, which allows to manage sitemaps and scraping jobs, download data and receive finished scraping job notifications.
 The API can be accessed via HTTP; however, JSON is used as a data exchanging format.
-If developing in PHP, [API SDK][sdk] can be also used.
+[API SDK][sdk] can be also used if developing in PHP.

 API token can be found in [Cloud Web Scraper account][api-page].